 What if I am being referred to social services?

-If you are homeless and you apply to the council housing department for help, it may refer you to social services for assistance.
-This section explains when and how the council might try to get social services involved, and what sort of help social services may be able to offer.
+If you are homeless and you apply to the council housing department for help, it may refer you to your local social services department.

 When should the council get social services involved?

 The council housing department might send you to social services because they have decided that they can’t help you, or because they think social services can provide more appropriate help (for example, if you have difficulty living independently).

 Social services are under a duty to promote the well-being of people who need care and support.
 This could include people who:

 - have left care (or are about to do so)